baraql/lai-proj/README.md

 - MFU
 - TFLOPs

-We have decided to choose the standard approach of powers of 2 for the number of GPUs for our experiments: 1, 2, 4, 8, 16.
 For each number of GPUs, we start scaling the model until we get the OOM error, logging the training metrics for each scale.

 Here are the corresponding log files: